 Tasty Potsticker Soup

-Featured in Soups That Hit the Spot.
+Highlighted in: Soups That Hit the Spot

 Hearty soup blending frozen potstickers, mushrooms, greens, and fresh ginger-garlic flavors.
 Quick and easy for busy nights.